Siitoo/Technical-Design-Document/README.md

 ## ¿What's a TDD?

-The technical design document, usually written by the technical director or the programming leader in the pre-production phase,contains a technical description of the production of a game.
+The technical design document, usually written by the technical director or the programming leader in the pre-production phase, contains a technical description of the production of a game.
-It includes details of all the software, hardware and game engine components that will be used during production, and what those particular tools will provide to the development team, and includes a brief description of how the code will be written.
+It includes details of all the software, hardware and game engine components that must be used during production, and what those particular tools will provide to the development team, and includes a brief description of how the code must be written.
 The document is updated in different stages of the production of the game.
 It often comes and goes between the editor and the developer as the technical details are better defined.
 For that reason, there is a box on the first page of the document that describes the changes made to the file and who made the changes.

 In summary, TDD is a statement of the solution to a specific game concept outlined in a “Game Design Document” (GDD) and discusses things such as the following: